 But first here is my quick answer that I have seen work over and over Phosfood from Standard Process.
 Place 15 drops of Phosfood in about 16 ounces of water and sip on it.
 You can have up to 60 drops of Phosfood a day safely.
 If you can’t drink the liquid without throwing up -try room temperature water and using a straw.

 When the body realizes that it is pregnant, it undergoes some extra-ordinary housecleaning in an effort to make as healthy a situation for the growing baby as possible.
 While the mother is sleeping her body goes all out removing poisons giving them to the liver and kidneys for elimination.
 If these avenues of exit are already overloaded nausea results as the liver is forced to dump toxins directly into the intestine prior to neutralizing them.
 To prevent morning sickness it is ideal to do a detox before pregnancy that cleanses the liver.
-If already pregnant and can not keep anything down some women have found drinking freshly made juice-- no solids, for about 3 days really helped them.
+If already pregnant and can not keep anything down some women have found drinking freshly made vegetable juice --really helped them.
 This gives the liver a break from digesting food and thus it can focus more fully on catching up on toxic elimination.
 There may be some concern that juice will cause the body to detox and go to the baby.
 Fresh juice ( not store bought) with live enzymes helps the liver to do its job of safely eliminate toxins from the body that would otherwise be dumped into the body.
 The body is continually detoxing it is when it is not detoxing that there are issues.
-Women with blood sugar issues may not do the best on a juice diet.
+Women with blood sugar issues may not do the best on a juice unless they are sipping it continually.
+If they can get this down it is some great nutrient.
 This has helped lots of women but is not for everyone.
 Please be wise and listen to your body.

 The best recipe for this is use 1lb carrots, two stalks celery, 1 wedge beet (the size of an orange slice), and 1 apple.
 Sip this with a straw at room temperature continually throughout the day to maintain your blood sugar level, consuming as much as possible.
 It is best not to mix vegetable and fruit juice as your body uses different enzymes to digest them.
 Women who try this usually say they feel wonderful afterwards.
 The fresh juice is excellent nutrition for a few days.